 When it came to medicine, Austria was about 200 years behind its European neighbors.

-The Empress acted quickly, recruiting the best medical experts she could find; Gerard van Swieten was one of the most important people she brought on board.
-By May 1745, Swieten moved his family to Vienna and began to set the stage for world class medical training in Austria.
+The Empress acted quickly, recruiting the best medical experts she could find; Gerard van Swieten was one of the most influential people she brought on board.
+By May 1745, Swieten moved his family to Vienna and began to set the stage for world-class medical training in Austria.

 Swieten totally reorganized medicine at the University of Vienna; adding a botanical garden and a chemical laboratory, each headed by a professor.

 A student of the great Boerhaave, the father of physiology, and clinical teaching.
 Swieten published, in Latin, five volumes on his teachings; those volumes influenced medical practice throughout Europe.
 It also contained the first description of episodic cluster headache.

 Swieten exchanged letters with Linnaeus on botanical matters for over a decade.

 He named his youngest daughter, Maria Theresia, after the Empress, who was also her godmother.
 His son Godfried would become famous in his own right as an Austrian ambassador and patron of great classical composers such as Haydn, Mozart, and Beethoven.

 One fascinating story about Swieten was his role in fighting superstition during the enlightenment, specifically with regard to vampires.

 In 1755 the Empress sent Swieten to Serbia to investigate.
 Swieten viewed the vampire myth as a "barbarism of ignorance," and he aimed to completely crush it.

 In 1768 "that all the fuss .... [comes from] vain fear, a superstitious credulity, a dark and eventful imagination, simplicity and ignorance among the people."